 This is a chemical process that will probably be useful on the Moon, in this case for iron and water.
 A possible alternate approach to obtaining iron is to magnetically separate small particles high in iron using magnets, and then melting them down and skimming off the slag.
 The ilmenite approach would also require such a step but the feedstock might be much easier to obtain.
 And it creates the option of shipping only hydrogen from the poles instead of shipping water.
 That would save tremendously on the mass and thus the energy required for delivery, the most expensive element of the undertaking by far.
 Other approaches to this are being considered, and could displace this one.
 However, there will surely be a role for a unit of this kind, if not for this, then for processing of, say, aluminium.

 The TESS, the Thermal Energy Storage System, is a centerpiece of this approach.
 It provides electricity generation both day and night.
-It captures vapors of pure oxygen, and chemicals such as oxides of potassium, phosphorus, and sodium - all very useful.
+It isn't a very efficient system - 20% energy conversion is probably a decent estimate overall - but the fuel is free (sunlight), the system is highly durable, robust, easy to repair, and most components could be fabricated right on the Moon early in the days of a settlement.
+Plus it serves several additional important functions at the same time.
+It captures vapors of pure oxygen, and chemicals such as oxides of potassium, phosphorus, sulfur and sodium - all very useful.
 The pond of lava depleted in these chemicals can be partially drawn off at the end of the day and taken for further processing that is much simplified by that state.
-It isn't a very efficient system - 20% energy conversion is probably a decent estimate overall - but the fuel is free (sunlight), the system is highly durable, robust, easy to repair, and most components could be fabricated right on the Moon early in the days of a settlement.
+The lava could also optionally be used for construction.